metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `priority` ── The priority of the item.
 Higher values mean the item should be shown more to the left.
 	//
-	// `optionallyInitialStateToApplyUponCreation` ── ff specified, the newly created `StatusBarItem` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
+	// `optionallyInitialStateToApplyUponCreation` ── if specified, the newly created `StatusBarItem` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
 	//
 	// `return` ── A new status bar item.
-	CreateStatusBarItem(alignment StatusBarAlignment, priority *int, optionallyInitialStateToApplyUponCreation *StatusBarItemState) func(func(StatusBarItem, StatusBarItemState))
+	CreateStatusBarItem(alignment StatusBarAlignment, priority *int, optionallyInitialStateToApplyUponCreation *StatusBarItemBag) func(func(StatusBarItem, StatusBarItemBag))

 	// Creates a new [output channel](https://code.visualstudio.com/api/references/vscode-api#OutputChannel) with the given name.
 	//
 	// `name` ── Human-readable string which will be used to represent the channel in the UI.
 	//
 	// `return` ── A thenable that resolves when the `OutputChannel` has been created and initialized.
-	CreateOutputChannel(name string) func(func(OutputChannel, OutputChannelState))
+	CreateOutputChannel(name string) func(func(OutputChannel, OutputChannelBag))

 	// Create a TextEditorDecorationType that can be used to add decorations to text editors.
 	//
 	// `options` ── Rendering options for the decoration type.
 	//
 	// `return` ── A new decoration type instance.
-	CreateTextEditorDecorationType(options DecorationRenderOptions) func(func(TextEditorDecorationType, TextEditorDecorationTypeState))
+	CreateTextEditorDecorationType(options DecorationRenderOptions) func(func(TextEditorDecorationType, TextEditorDecorationTypeBag))

 	// Creates a [InputBox](https://code.visualstudio.com/api/references/vscode-api#InputBox) to let the user enter some text input.
 	//